 This course uses calculus-based mathematical models to introduce the fundamental concepts that describe the physical world.
-Topics include electrostatic forces, electric fields, electric potentials, direct-current circuits, magnetostatic forces, magnetic fields, electromagnetic induction, alternating-current circuits, and light.
+Topics include electrostatic forces, electric fields, electromagnetic include electrostatic forces, electric fields, electromagnetic induction, alternating-current circuits, and light.
 Upon completion, students should be able to demonstrate an understanding of the principles involved and display analytical problem-solving ability for the topics covered.
 This course has been approved to satisfy the Comprehensive Articulation Agreement general education core requirement in natural sciences/mathematics.